obophenotype/bio-attribute-ontology/docs/odk-workflows/RepoManagement.md

 <uri name="http://purl.obolibrary.org/obo/oba/imports/go_import.owl" uri="imports/go_import.owl"/>
 ```

-in you catalog, tools like `robot` or Protege will recognise the statement
+in your catalog, tools like `robot` or Protégé will recognize the statement
 in the catalog file to redirect the URL `http://purl.obolibrary.org/obo/oba/imports/go_import.owl`
 to the local file `imports/go_import.owl` (which is in your `src/ontology` directory).